linkerd/linkerd2/ROADMAP.md

 that have been provided by `ServiceProfile`s, including timeouts, routes, etc.

-These policies will supplant existing workload-level annotations, where possible.
+These policies will supplant existing workload-level annotations where possible.

 ## Client-side policy, v2